 There are five (5) restrooms at this facility.
-A sampling of restrooms found that the faucets are rated for 2.5 gallons per minute (gpm), the toilets are rated at 2.5 gallons per flush (gpf), and the urinals are rated at 2 gpf.
-There are no restrooms with showers.
+A sampling of restrooms found that the faucets are rated for 2.5 gallons per minute (gpm), the toilets are rated at 2.5 gallons per flush (gpf) and the urinals are rated at 2 (gpf).
+There are two restrooms with showers.
+The showerheads are rated at 2 gpm.